by: Sonya Glyn Nicholson

-This man communicates a clear message of position, power, personality, wealth, importance, good taste and a strong business acumen.
+One perception could be that this man communicates a message of position, success, and good taste and possibly a strong business acumen.
 In this case, the man has managed to communicate his persona that in many ways defines who he is, without requiring him to speak a word.

 THE RESEARCH: WOMEN’S ATTITUDES TOWARDS MEN’S STYLE

 At least four recent studies attempt to quantify the importance of men’s clothing and how what a man chooses to wear affects the actions of women.
 One recent study of 2,000 women by the detergent maker Ariel found that:

 -Poor style is a turn-off: 28% of women admit they have declined a date with someone because they disliked their clothes

 -Poor style is a deal-breaker: 60 percent of women said that taste in clothes is the top dating deal breaker (a suitor’s haircut placed second with 17 per cent, and style of shoes placed third with nine percent).

 Another study commissioned by Men’s Health Magazine and conducted last year by Opinion Research Corporation (Princeton, NJ) questioned more than 1,000 American women ages 21 to 54 in two online polls and found that women ranked a man’s «sense of style» as one of the the Top 10 Traits Women want in a man.

 Yet another study provided by Kelton Research (although we have not been able to locate the sample size included in the study) in 2011, found that: